darkosto0/HTML-and-CSS/README.md

-Basic recreation of the website [ednevnik.edu.mk](https://ednevnik.edu.mk)
+Basic recreation of the front page of [ednevnik.edu.mk](https://ednevnik.edu.mk)